video-dev/hls.js/API.md

 ## Network Loading Control API

-by default, hls.js will automatically start loading quality level playlists, and fragments after Events.MANIFEST_PARSED event triggering.
+by default, hls.js will automatically start loading quality level playlists, and fragments after Events.MANIFEST_PARSED event has been triggered (and video element has been attached).

 however if ```config.autoStartLoad``` is set to ```false```, the following method needs to be called to manually start playlist and fragments loading:

 #### ```hls.startLoad()```
-start/restart playlist/fragment loading
+start/restart playlist/fragment loading. this is only effective if MANIFEST_PARSED event has been triggered and video element has been attached to hls object.

 ## Analytics